SlimeVR/SlimeVR-Docs-Site/slimevr101.md

 ## What is SlimeVR?

 SlimeVR is a low cost solution to Full Body Tracking in VR.
-It uses forward kinematics to build a model of your skeleton based off the rotation of each individual tracker with your headset and controllers being the only absolute position known.
+It uses forward kinematics to build a model of your skeleton calculated from the rotation of each individual tracker, with your headset and controllers being the only absolute position known.

 ![Skeleton tracking](assets/img/ostriches.gif)

 *Gif thanks to Butterscotch.
 Dance thanks to Mighty*

-Because the headset is a known position and rotation is based off it, it does not require lighthouses or any other form of additional tracking to model your movement.
-Your headset and controller's built in tracking of the hands manages your shoulders and arms.
+Because the headset is a known position and rotation is derived from it, it does not require lighthouses or other forms of additional tracking to model your movement.
+Your headset and controllers’ built in tracking of the hands manages your shoulders and arms.
+SlimeVR uses data from Inertial measurement units (IMU) to determine this rotation, and the number of IMU used determines how many tracking points are available.

 ## How many trackers do you need?
 {:.no_toc}